sunfishcode/wasm-reference-manual/WebAssembly.md

       nested inside it).
  - For each instruction not reachable from any control-flow path:
-    - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a set of types for each barrier instruction such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.
+    - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a set of return types for each barrier instruction such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.

 > These validation requirements are sufficient to ensure that WebAssembly has